-As we’ll discuss below, you must also keep your employees on staff (or re-hire them before June 30, 2020 if you’ve already laid them off) and not “materially reduce” their salary.
+You must also keep your employees on staff (or re-hire by the deadline, more on that below) and not “materially reduce” their salary.

-You can spend up to 40% of your loan on covering your rent, utilities, and mortgage interest if you want full forgiveness.
+You can spend up to 40% of your loan on other covered costs, including:

 Technically, you can use your loan to cover other debt obligations as well, such as credit card debt accrued before February 15, 2020.
 But this expense is not eligible for loan forgiveness, and will need to be repaid.